-Free from the restrictions of broadcast networks, HBO had no problems pushing boundaries in its content.
+Because it was free from the restrictions of broadcast networks, HBO had no problem pushing boundaries with its content.
 When the channel enlisted a new ad agency to develop a marketing campaign for Tales from the Crypt, they screened a collection of racy footage from the show along with other original programming.
 When the lights came up, someone said, “It’s not TV.”
 Another person said, “No, it’s HBO."

-For Zemeckis, Donner, and the rest of the show's high-profile producers, the financial payoff was always thought to be a move to syndication.
+For Zemeckis, Donner, and the rest of the show's high-profile producers, Tales from the Crypt's financial payoff was always thought to be a move to syndication.
 Because HBO was more permissive in terms of content, they needed to prepare for an eventual screening on broadcast TV stations.
 When Tales from the Crypt was bought by Fox for a late-night Saturday slot in 1994, the episodes were re-edited to include alternate takes that eliminated most of the original episodes' gore and nudity.
-The show also had actors loop non-profane dialogue during shooting.
-While HBO normally values exclusivity, it didn’t mind the deal: uncut episodes were still an attraction and, as one executive pointed out, “The show is called HBO’s Tales From the Crypt.”
+The show also had actors record PG-rated versions of otherwise profane dialogue during shooting.
+While HBO normally values exclusivity, it didn’t mind the deal: Uncut episodes were still an attraction and, as one executive pointed out, “The show is called HBO’s Tales From the Crypt.”
 Free advertising never hurt.